-- · Thick mucus or pus draining from eye or nose. - · A serious illness or condition that is termed contagious and has not had sufficient treatment from a physician. - · Chicken pox virus that is still infectious. - · Vomited in the previous 24 hours. - · Has had an abnormally loose stool in the previous 24 hours. - · Harsh or persistent cough. - · Ringworm or scabies. - · A temperature over 100 degrees in the previous 24 hours. - · Undiagnosed rash. - Unexplained lethargy. - Respiratory distress. - · Not able to participate in program activities with reasonable comfort. - · Requires more care than staff can provide without compromising the health and safety of the other children. - · If you are unsure if your child is well enough to attend school, contact our school nurse.
+- · Thick mucus or pus draining from eye or nose. - · A serious illness or condition that is termed contagious and has not had sufficient treatment from a physician. - · Chicken pox virus that is still infectious. - · Vomited two or more times in the previous 24 hours. - · Has had two or more abnormally loose stools in the previous 24 hours. - · Harsh or persistent cough. - · Lice, ringworm or scabies. - · A temperature over 100 degrees in the previous 24 hours. - · Undiagnosed rash. - Unexplained lethargy. - Respiratory distress. - · Not able to participate in program activities with reasonable comfort. - · Requires more care than staff can provide without compromising the health and safety of the other children.